Vlastimil Koubek: Career

-Vlastimil Koubek passed his architectural exam and established Koubek Architects in 1957.
+Koubek passed his architectural exam and established Koubek Architects in 1957.
 One of his first commissions to be built was Southern Maryland Medical Center (now Southern Maryland Hospital Center) in Clinton, Maryland.
 His first major commission in the area was for 1701 Pennsylvania Avenue NW, a 13-story building with a facade of gold-anodized aluminum and white marble.
-However, the United States Commission of Fine Arts, which had design approval authority over all private buildings adjacent to federal buildings in the city, objected to this facade.
-Koubek submitted a revised design that utilized larger, octagonal window designs of marble with recessed ribs of bronze aluminum, which not only was accepted but highly praised by influential architect Frederick Gutheim as pushing District architectural design "forward 10 years."
+But the United States Commission of Fine Arts, which had design approval authority over private buildings next to federal buildings in the city, objected to this facade.
+Koubek submitted a revised design that used larger, octagonal window designs of marble with recessed ribs of bronze aluminum; this was accepted and highly praised by influential architect Frederick Gutheim as pushing District architectural design "forward 10 years."
 A similar design was created for the facade of One Farragut Square South, which began construction in November 1960.
 A more Modernist glass-wall building was planned in October 1961 for 1666 Connecticut Avenue NW (the southwest corner of Connecticut Avenue NW and R Street NW).

 Rosslyn

 Koubek was instrumental in helping to redevelop Rosslyn, Virginia, an unincorporated area of Arlington County directly across the Potomac River from the Georgetown neighborhood of Washington, D.C.
 In 1960, Rosslyn was a seedy area of bars, pawnshops, small industry, and used car lots.
-But land values in Rosslyn had been significantly revalued upward, and to take advantage of the building boom they believed was coming, Arlington County county planners required site plans that emphasized tall, free-standing buildings.
+But land values in Rosslyn had risen, and to take advantage of the building boom they believed was coming, Arlington County county planners required site plans that emphasized tall, free-standing buildings.
 In 1961, Koubek drafted a site plan for the 80 acre site around the proposed Ames Center (an area that represented about half the total acreage in the Rosslyn area).
 Koubek also was the architect for the Ames Center itself, a complex which included a 13-story office building, bank, church, and civic auditorium located at 1820 N. Fort Myer Drive.

 The construction of the Ames Center and approval of a site plan for the area around it led to the wholesale economic and architectural redevelopment of Rosslyn, Koubek also developed the site plan for the area bounded by Wilson Boulevard, North Arlington Ridge Road, 19th Street North, and North Kent Street.
 This included the London House and Normandy House apartment complexes.
 Although it also proposed constructing two apartment complexes in the center of the area, three office buildings were built.
 London House opened in January 1965.